iTwin/itwin-unreal-plugin/README.md

 [Unreal Engine 5.3](https://dev.epicgames.com/documentation/en-us/unreal-engine/installing-unreal-engine?application_version=5.3) is the currently supported version.
 Other Unreal Engine versions will be supported in future updates.<br>
 You also need a Bentley account to stream iModels from the cloud.<br>
 To run Unreal Engine, make sure you are using a dedicated GPU.
 The performance largely depends on the power of your graphics card.
 For more information on recommended system specs for Unreal Engine, please visit [Epic's website](https://dev.epicgames.com/documentation/de-de/unreal-engine/hardware-and-software-specifications-for-unreal-engine).

+We recorded a quick start video on [YouTube](https://www.youtube.com/watch?v=quf4t4LsqXw).
+Read on for the written steps of the installation process.

 ## <a id="install-plugin"></a> 1.
 Installing the precompiled iTwin plugin for Unreal